Denver44/28.Docker-Node_and_Express/README.md

 - During build command ve need use -v flag with localPath:ContainerPath
 - Here we have use %cd% which automatically fetch the current local path of pour folder.
 - /app is the path to folder on container from which we have to sync.
+- This -v is bind mount.
+- This will sync all the folder.

+# Key Takeaways on anonymous volume

+- To prevent the local folder from over riding the /app dir of our container we use anonymous volume.
+- Using another v flag we can mention the anonymous volume.
+- -v /app/node_modules this is little hack to bind the node_modules folder with our container.
+- All the folder will get sync but it will not touch the node_modules folder of container